adekunleba/production-smack/README.md

 AIM - Is to learn as much about building such stacks, integrating diverse algorithms for data processing and learn the scala functional paradigm on a production like project.

+### TODO
+Create a general operation trait for the various servers.

+//We are using Type class to handle this.
+Operations include:

+process
+getData
+extractData
+checkbackpressure
+persist
+persistLater